 Avoid memorizing answers, but become confident about what you will say so that you can leave a positive first impression.
-Find someone to coach you through the questions—a friend, someone at the employment resource center, or your ward or stake employment specialist.
+Find someone to coach you through the questions—a friend, someone at the employment resource center, self-reliance center, or your ward or stake employment specialist.

 Common Questions and Answers